vt-middleware/ldaptive/docs/guide/operations/search/async.md

 # Asynchronous Searching

-Ldaptive is asynchronous at it's core since it is built on Netty.
+Ldaptive is asynchronous at its core since it is built on Netty.
 The `#execute` method blocks until a result is received, however it's possible to configure handlers to process results as they arrive.

 {% highlight java %}
 {% include source/operations/search/async/1.java %}